flojoy-ai/docs/docs/instruments-database/Multimeters/Keysight-E4980A/Keysight-E4980A.md

 </TabItem>
 <TabItem value="QCodes" label="QCodes">

-Here is a Python script that uses Qcodes to connect to a Keysight E4980A Multimeter:
+Here is a Python script that uses Qcodes to connect to a Keysight (Agilent) E4980A Multimeter:

 ```python
 from qcodes.instrument_drivers.Keysight.Keysight_E4980A import KeysightE4980A